Employment

 Are you interested in flexible, part-time working arrangements, working with a passionate team, and being part of the democratic process?
 We'd like to hear from you.

 Elections Yukon has a central role in upholding the legitimacy of democratic processes in the Yukon.
 Individuals working with Elections Yukon must be, and must be seen to be, impartial and non-partisan in conducting their duties.
 Public trust and confidence in the integrity, objectivity, and impartiality of the electoral process must be preserved and enhanced.
-Impartiality is one of Elections Yukon core values.
+Impartiality is one of Elections Yukon's core values.

 Non-Partisanship